microsoft/FluidFramework/docs/content/docs/advanced/handles.md

 The primary use case for handles in the Fluid Framework is for storing collaborative objects (Ex.
 Fluid objects or Distributed Data Structures (DDSes)) into other DDSes.

-A example is if we have a SharedMap `myMap` and want to store a SharedString `myText` as a value.
+A basic example is if we have a SharedMap `myMap` and want to store a SharedString `myText` as a value.
 The SharedString instance lives within the Fluid Runtime and we don't want to store the object itself.
 What we want is to be able to get the SharedString instance from our SharedMap later.
 So instead of storing the SharedString we will store a handle to the SharedString so we can retrieve it later.